KhartesViewer/scroll2zarr/README.md

 For more details, see the explanation of the `algorithm` argument above.

+## User guide for `surface_to_obj`

+The `surface_to_obj` script takes a surface in one of several formats (`.vcps`, `.ppm`, `.obj`) and converts it to the `.obj` format.
+Along the way, the surface can be windowed in `xyz` (scroll coordinates) or `uv` (parameter coordinates), and, depending on the type of input surface, it can be smoothed and/or decimated.

+The `vc_render` program likewise takes a `.vcps` file as input and produces a decimated `.obj` file as output, but at the same time it performs a number of other operations that the user might not need.
+Also, the points in the output `.obj` file are not aligned along z slices, making it less convenient to edit the points in slice-oriented programs such as `khartes`.

+`surface_to_obj` requires the user to provide the name of a surface file, in `.ppm`, `.vcps`, or `.obj` format (the script determines the input file type from the file name).

+The user must also provide the name of an output `.obj` file.

+If you type `python surface_to_obj.py --help` you will see all of the options that are available.
+The options default to reasonable values, so if you leave them all alone, you will get a good result.

+What follows is a description of each option.

+* **zstep**: This option applies to `.ppm` and `.vcps` inputs.
+It provides a simple form of decimation, retaining only points that are `zstep` grid points apart.
+So if `zstep` is set to 24 (the default), only the points on every 24th z slice will be kept.

+    But there is a complication in the case of `.vcps` files.
+    Recall that this file is create from a series of z slices, and each z slice consists of a number of points that are laid out in the 'winding' direction.

+    The spacing (in xyz space) between adjacent z slices is usually different than the spacing between adjacent points in the winding direction.

+    The difference in spacing means that the input grid is strongly anisotropic in xyz space, and naively triangulating this grid will lead to ugly results.

+    The solution is to decimate the grid in such a way that after decimation, the spacing in the z direction is similar to the spacing in the winding direction.

+    When the user specifies `zstep`, this value is used for decimation in the z-slice direction.
+The decimation step in the winding direction is calculated so as to produce a reasonably isotropic grid, in terms of xyz spacing, after decimation.
+So on a typical grid, if `zstep` is set to 24, the actual
+    decimation would be 24 in the z-slice direction, but, perhaps, 7 in the winding direction.

+    if `zstep` is set to 0, no decimation is applied (and decimation is never applied to grids created from `.obj` files)

+* **zsmooth**: This option applies only to `.vcps` inputs.
+    This parameter gives the width of the Guassian 'blur' function that is applied to the xyz values on the `.vcps` grid.
+    This smoothing is applied prior to decimation.
+    As with the `zstep` parameter, the smoothing is adjusted to reduce anisotropy after decimation.

+    If `zsmooth` is set to 0, no smoothing is applied (and smoothing is never applied to `.ppm` and `.obj` grids).

+* **xyzwindow**: This option allows you to create a subset of the input data, limiting the output `.obj` file to a given range in x, y, and z.

+    The window parameter consists of three ranges, one per axis, with commas separating
+    the three ranges.

+    For example, `1000:2000,1500:4000,2000:7000`

+    The order is x,y,z, corresponding to the original scroll axes.
+    The format describing the range along each axis is similar to the python "slice" format:
+    `min:max`, where the extracted data covers the range min, min+1, min+2, ...,
+    max-3, max-2, max-1.

+    As with the slice format, you can omit part of the range, so that `:5` is the same as `0:5`, `5:` is the same as 5 to the end, and `:` is the same as the entire range.
+This last example is useful when you want to limit the ranges on only some of the axes, for instance
+    `:,:,:1000` will take the full xy extent of the first 1000 z slices.

+    The python slice format permits a third parameter, the step size, but `surface_to_obj` only allows a step size of 1.

+* **uvwindow**: This option allows you to create a subset of the input data, limiting the data used to a given range in u and v, the surface parameterization values (also called the texture coordinates).

+    Note for some input surfaces (such as a `.obj` file created by `vc_render`), u and v are likely to be in the range 0 to 1.

+    For surfaces in `vcps` or `ppm` format, the u and v correspond to the array coordinates.
+For instance, if the input file is an array of 7500 by 3000 points, the u range will be 0 to 7499 and the v range will be 0 to 2999.

 ## User guide for `ppm_to_layers`

 Like `vc_layers_from_ppm`, `ppm_to_layers` takes a `.ppm` file